GPojoga/Sharing_Logistics_Simulation/Research/simulation_functions.md

 * Point A is processed before point B, so left over trucks of point A are used before B sends trucks itself.

-* Goods are simplief by an average good that represents are all goods at a point.
+* Goods are simplified by an average good that represents are all goods at a point.

 ## Possible Algorithms